-Personnel Policies in this document are effective as of their date of adoption by the Town Board of Selectpersons.
+Personnel Policies in this document are effective as of their date of adoption by the Town Select Board.
 These personnel policies supersede all existing personnel policies and all existing past practices which are contrary to the purpose and intent of this Handbook.

 This manual addresses the basic employment policy of the Town and supersedes all previous manuals and written or implied policies.
-Occasionally, it may become necessary to modify, change, update, revoke, replace, or even terminate the policies outlined in this
+Occasionally, it may become necessary to modify, change, update, revoke, replace, or even terminate the policies outlined in this manual, and the Town reserves the right to make changes at any time at its discretion.
+Employees will, of course, be notified of such changes as they occur.